nils91/mathparser/README.md

 # MathParserServer

-Interface definition in [MathParserServer_gen/interface/interface.yaml](./MathParserServer_gen/interface/interface.yaml).
+Interface definition in [interface/interface/interface.yaml](./interface/interface/interface.yaml).
 Use [https://editor.swagger.io](https://editor.swagger.io) for syntax highlighting and codegen.

 ## Projects

 The server implementation is divided into 5 projects.
 All projects are maven projects.
 The scope of each project is as follows:

-### de.dralle.mathparser.gen
+### interface

 Contains the interface definition.
-The interface definition ([MathParserServer_gen/interface/interface.yaml](./MathParserServer_gen/interface/interface.yaml)) is used to generate several java classes, which are then used to implement the server.
+The interface definition ([interface/interface/interface.yaml](./interface/interface/interface.yaml)) is used to generate several java classes, which are then used to implement the server.

-### de.dralle.mathparser.grammar
+### grammar

-Contains the antlr4 grammar file ([latexmath.g4](./MathParserServer_grammar/src/main/antlr4/de/dralle/generated/antlr4/latexmath.g4)).
+Contains the antlr4 grammar file ([latexmath.g4](./grammar/src/main/antlr4/de/dralle/generated/antlr4/latexmath.g4)).
 This is used to generate the parser.

-### de.dralle.mathparser.term
+### term

 Implementation of the term rewrite system used for symbolic checks.
 Also contains the numerical implementation and several utility classes.
 Has the grammar project as dependency.

-### de.dralle.mathparser.base
+### services

 Contains all the server specific implementation.
-Has the gen and term projects as dependency.
+Has the interface and term projects as dependency.

-### de.dralle.mathparser.dev
+### deploy-debug

 Takes the server from the base project and packages it with some xml descriptor files in a war container, which can be deployed in a tomcat server.
-The war file can be found in [MathParserServer_dev/target/MathParserDev.war](./MathParserServer_dev/target/MathParserDev.war) after compilation.
+The war file can be found in [deploy-debug/target/MathParserDev.war](./deploy-debug/target/MathParserDev.war) after compilation.

 ## Running the Server